Size of Sets with Small Sensitivity: a Generalization of Simon's Lemma: Introduction

 \section{Introduction}

-The complexity of computing Boolean functions (for example, in the decision tree model of computation) is related to a number of combinatorial quantities, such as sensitivity and block sensitivity of the function, its certificate complexity and the degree of polynomials that represent the function (exactly or approximately) \cite{Buhrman_deWolf_2002}.
+The complexity of computing Boolean functions (for example, in the decision tree model of computation) is related to a number of combinatorial quantities, such as the sensitivity and block sensitivity of the function, its certificate complexity and the degree of polynomials that represent the function exactly or approximately \cite{Buhrman_deWolf_2002}.
 Study of these quantities has resulted in both interesting results and longstanding open problems.

-For example, it has been shown that decision tree complexity (in either deterministic or probabilistic or quantum model of computation) is polynomially related to a number of these quantities: certificate complexity, block sensitivity and the minimum degree of polynomials that represent or approximate $f$ \cite{Nisan_Szegedy_1994,Beals+_2001}.
-This result, in turn, implies that deterministic, probabilistic and quantum decision tree complexities are polynomially related --- which is very interesting because similar result is not known in Turing machine world (and, for deterministic vs. quantum complexity, is most likely false because of Shor's factoring algorithm).
+For example, it has been shown that decision tree complexity in either a deterministic, a probabilistic or a quantum model of computation is polynomially related to a number of these quantities: certificate complexity, block sensitivity and the minimum degree of polynomials that represent or approximate $f$ \cite{Nisan_Szegedy_1994,Beals+_2001}.
+This result, in turn, implies that deterministic, probabilistic and quantum decision tree complexities are polynomially related --- which is very interesting because a similar result is not known in the Turing machine world; and, for deterministic vs. quantum complexity, is most likely false because of Shor's factoring algorithm.

 The question about the relation between the sensitivity of a function and the other quantities is, however, a longstanding open problem, known as the ``sensitivity vs. block sensitivity'' question.
-(Since the other quantities are all polynomially related, showing a polynomial relation between the sensitivity and one of them would imply a polynomial relation between the sensitivity and all of them).
-This question has attracted quite much attention (since being first posed by Nisan in 1991 \cite{Nisan_1991}) but there has been quite little progress and the gap between the best upper and lower bounds remains huge.
-The biggest separation between the two quantities is $bs(f)=\Omega(s^2(f))$ \cite{Rubinstein_1995,Virza_2011,Ambainis_Sun_2011} (here, $bs(f)$ and $s(f)$ denote the block sensitivity and the sensitivity of $f$, respectively) while the best upper bound on $bs(f)$ in terms of $s(f)$ is exponential: $bs(f) \leq s(f) 2^{s(f)-1}-s(f)+1$ \cite{Kenyon_Kutin_2004,A+}.
+Since the other quantities are all polynomially related, showing a polynomial relation between sensitivity and any one of them would imply a polynomial relation between sensitivity and all of them.
+This question, since first being posed by Nisan in 1991 \cite{Nisan_1991}, has attracted much attention but there has been quite little progress and the gap between the best upper and lower bounds remains huge.
+The examples that achieve the asymptotically biggest separation between the two quantities give $bs(f)=\Omega(s^2(f))$ \cite{Ambainis_Sun_2011,Rubinstein_1995,Virza_2011}, while the best upper bound on $bs(f)$ in terms of $s(f)$ is exponential: $bs(f) \leq s(f) 2^{s(f)-1}$ \cite{A+,Kenyon_Kutin_2004}.
+Here $bs(f)$ and $s(f)$ denote the block sensitivity and the sensitivity of $f$, respectively.